gkellogg/gkellogg.github.io/_posts/2012-03-20-the-use-of-json-ld-in-the-rdfa-test-harness.md

 ## Test Manifest

 The RDFa [test manifest](http://rdfa.info/test-suite/manifest.ttl) is a [Turtle](http://www.w3.org/TR/turtle/) document used to specify the tests that apply to different versions and host languages in [RDFa](http://rdfa.info/).
 [Turtle](http://www.w3.org/TR/turtle/) is a great language for representing information in a reasonably human-understandable way.
-Most people authoring RDF by hand stick to Turtle, because of it&#8217;s ease of use and concise way of expressing Linked Data graphs.
+Most people authoring RDF by hand stick to Turtle, because of It's ease of use and concise way of expressing Linked Data graphs.
 For example, to specify a specific test entry, we could write some Turtle as follows:

     <test-cases/0001> a test:TestCase;
        dc:title "Predicate establishment with @property";